milo2012/pathbrute/README.md

   -v, --verbose    Verbose mode
       --cms        Fingerprint CMS
   -x               Test a URI path across all target hosts instead of testing all URI paths against a host before moving onto next host
+  -l, --log        Output to log file
+  -r               Resume from x as in [x of 9999]
 ```

 #Compilation